essmehdi/ensias-report-template/README.md

   branch: "Software Engineering",
   academic-year: "2077-2078",
   french: false // Use french instead of english
-)
+  footer-text: "ENSIAS" // Text used in left side of the footer )

 // Put then your content here
 ```

+## Changelog

+**0.1.0 - Initial release**

+- First page style
+- Level 1 headings chapter style

+**0.1.1**

+- Fixed major issue where custom school & company logos would throw an error
+- Added option to customize footer left side text (thus fixing the issue of it being hardcoded)